10435

 Alex Turnbull, CEO of Groove

 And the point was exactly that if you're selling SaaS, you're not special.
-You're just one of the many products and anytime somebody can just swoop in taking customers by doing something slightly better.
-And the reason why Groove and Alex Turnbull are using content is that content helps them build meaningful relationship with their followers.
-Their existing users are big fans of their writing and that creates like an extra layer of loyalty from the users.
-If you're giving your users something special other than just the product, you're basically making them more loyal.
-I think that's a good important point to keep in mind.
+You're just one of the many products, and anytime somebody can just swoop in, take customers by doing something slightly better.
+Groove and Alex Turnbull are using content because it helps them build meaningful relationships with their followers.
+Their existing users are big fans of their writing, creating an extra layer of loyalty from the users.
+If you're giving your users something special besides the product, you're making them more loyal.
+I think that's a good, important point to keep in mind.

 Three things to do before getting into content marketing